gamedev4995/Challenge-3/README.md

 ---

-## Probuilder
+## ProBuilder
 For this proyect we used Probuilder to allow us easy access alteration for our shapes.
-To see our Probuilder tools, at the menu at the top go to Tools > Probuilder > Probuilder window.
+To see our ProBuilder tools, at the menu at the top go to Tools > ProBuilder > ProBuilder window.
 This will make our variety of tools visible.

 <img width="500" alt="foto 0" src="https://github.com/user-attachments/assets/11663aaa-65ee-4290-8108-3ac86ff1d70c">